Review · Weight Loss

 2. The “purple peel exploit” marketing claim, which has no scientific basis

-3. The funnel patterns — stock testimonials, unverifiable doctor endorsements, fabricated origin story — that are nearly identical to Puravive’s
+3. The sales page patterns — stock testimonials, unverifiable doctor endorsements, fabricated origin story — that are nearly identical to Puravive’s

 Marketing teardown